DIGITAL SME Essay competition

 2. The Prize

-b.
-Upon evaluation by a jury, the winner will be offered a 6-month remunerated traineeship related to the essay topic at the European DIGITAL SME Alliance offices in Brussels.
-The cost of travel as well as living expenses during the internship at DIGITAL SME are the sole responsibility of the intern.
-In line with Belgian legislation (“Convention d’immersion professionnelle”), the amount the winner will receive is set at €1035.20 and will be subject to indexation.
+d.
+The cost of travel as well as living expenses during the internship at DIGITAL SME are the sole responsibility of the trainee.
+In accordance with Belgian legislation on the Convention d’immersion professionnelle, the monthly allowance granted to the selected candidate is set at €1,077.06 and may be adjusted in line with applicable indexation rules.

 3. How to enter

-4 Eligibility
+4. Eligibility

 a.
 The Competition is open to students enrolled in the last year of a graduate degree (Master or equivalent) or in a higher degree programme relevant to the DIGITAL SME’s work or have already completed such a programme in a Higher Education Institution established in the European Union.